Are you struggling with the choice to file bankruptcy?

 The Sooner You File, The Sooner You Recover

 The longer you wait to file bankruptcy, typically the worse off you will be.
-You might drain your retirement that you would otherwise keep in bankruptcy.
+You might drain your retirement that would would otherwise keep in bankruptcy.
 You might waste years in a debt settlement program.
 This will only leave you worse off once you finally file bankruptcy.
 File bankruptcy first and you will recover sooner with more of your assets left over.
 Find out if it is the right choice for you by calling a bankruptcy attorney in Asheville, NC at 828-412-8700.